Alcoholic Like Me – The Personal Story of A Recovering

 to socialize and be part of a group.
 I wanted to have a girlfriend and do all the things other kids my age were doing.
 I discovered

 that for me, however, it was extremely difficult.
 I wasn't shy, but nevertheless, I was conscious of my every word and action,

 and even, of my expression when talking to people.
 I felt like the whole world was watching me all the time, just waiting

-drinks filled quite nicely.
+three drinks filled quite nicely.
 After a couple of drinks I could relax and be spontaneous.
 I associated being mildly inebriated

 with being happy.
 So I loved drink, or rather I loved the effect it had on me, although I wouldn't say I drank heavily in